Lipschitz geometry and combinatorics of circular snakes: Introduction

 \section{Introduction}

-This paper explores Lipschitz geometry of germs of semialgebraic (or, more general, definable in a polynomially bounded o-minimal structure) real surfaces with circular (homeomorphic to the circle $S^1$) link, with the goal towards effective bi-Lipschitz classification of definable surface singularities.

-Lipschitz geometry of singularities attracted considerable attention for the last 20 years, as a natural approach to classification of singularities which is intermediate between their bi-regular (too fine) and topological (too coarse) equivalence.
-In particular, the finiteness theorems in \cite{Mostowski85Dissertation} and \cite{Parusinski94} suggest the possibility of effective bi-Lipschitz classification of definable real surface germs.
+For the last twenty five years, Lipschitz geometry has attracted considerable attention as a natural approach to classifying singularities that are intermediate between their diffeomorphic (too fine) and topological (too coarse) equivalence.
+In particular, the finiteness theorems in \cite{Mostowski85Dissertation} and \cite{Parusinski94} suggest the possibility of an effective bi-Lipschitz classification of definable real surface germs.

-As evidenced in \cite{LBirbMosto2000NormalEmbedding}, any singular germ (of a semialgebraic set) $X$ inherits two metrics from the ambient space: the inner metric where the distance between two points of $X$ is the length of the shortest path connecting them inside $X$, and the outer metric with the distance between two points of $X$ being just their distance in the ambient space.
-This defines two classification problems: equivalence up to bi-Lipschitz homeomorphisms with respect to the inner and outer metrics, or simply, the ``inner classification problem'' and the ``outer classification problem''.
+As evidenced in \cite{LBirbMosto2000NormalEmbedding}, any singular germ of a semialgebraic (or definable) set $X$ inherits two metrics from the ambient space: the inner metric where the distance between two points of $X$ is the length of the shortest path connecting them inside $X$, and the outer metric with the distance between two points of $X$ being just their distance in the ambient space.
+This defines two classification problems: equivalence up to bi-Lipschitz homeomorphisms for the inner and outer metrics, or simply, the ``inner classification problem'' and the ``outer classification problem''.
+Those classification problems and their variants are object of intense research, and some interesting examples of it are the Lipschitz classification of analytic complex plane curves in \cite{Pham-Teissier}, \cite{Fernandes2003}, \cite{neumann-pichon} and \cite{targino}; the thick-thin decomposition in \cite{thick-thin}; the deformation of weighted-homogeneous foliations in \cite{kerner-mendes}; the $\mathcal{K}$-equivalence of real function germs in \cite{K-equivalence}; and the ambient Lipschitz results in \cite{sampaio2016} regarding tangent cones, in \cite{Medeiros-amb} classifying isolated, Lipschitz normally embedded singularities in $\R^3$, and the metric knots in \cite{BBG} and \cite{microknot}.

-When $X$ is a surface germ (definable in a polynomially bounded o-minimal structure over the reals), the problems above have different outcomes.
-The inner classification problem was solved by Birbrair in \cite{birbrair1999local} and \cite{birbrairOminimal} but the outer classification problem remains open.
-Birbrair showed that any semialgebraic surface germ with a link homeomorphic to a line segment is bi-Lipschitz equivalent with respect to the inner metric to the standard $\beta$-H\"older triangle $\{0\le x\le 1,\;0\le y\le x^\beta\}$.
-Moreover, any semialgebraic surface with an isolated singularity and connected link is bi-Lipschitz equivalent to a $\beta$-horn - surface of revolution of a $\beta$-cusp $\{0\le x\le 1,\;y=x^\beta\}$.